suave-ucsd/SuAVE-Documentation/Corpus_db_Merge_guide.md

 Save the completed network in a `.zip` file for future use.
 ![Save Network](images/merge_image/Export.png)
 - **[Download project.csv](images/merge_image/project/project.csv)**

-Place these files in your repo under `results/` (or update the links above to match your folder structure).
-On GitHub/Jekyll these links will open/download the files directly.

 Note: For more details, click the Help button on the CorpusDB Merge tool page.
 There, you will find a video tutorial and a detailed documentation with examples.